konung/Parcelify/README.md

 - **Field**: Zip code
 - **Verb**: Regular expression
-- **Value**: ^BT\d{1,2}
+- **Value**: ^BT\d{1,2}\s

-Rate would then be valid for all addresses with a zip code that starts with BT, immediately followed by one or two digits.
-[You can find more information here](http://www.regular-expressions.info/lookaround.html).
+Rate would then be valid for all addresses with a zip code that starts with BT, immediately followed by one or two digits, then again followed by a whitespace.
+[You can find more information here](http://www.regular-expressions.info/lookaround.html) and you can [test your skills here](http://rubular.com/).

 ## Installation